dportik/SuperCRUNCH/docs/Analysis_Overview.md

     1. If no, the record is ignored.
     2. If yes, the species name is used.

 In the example above, `Leycesteria crocothyrsos` and `Linnaea borealis` would be the names used.
-Essentially, the `--no_subspecies` flag elevates all the subspecies to the species level.
+Essentially, the `--no_subspecies` flag 'sinks' all the subspecies, and they are all lumped under the relevant species label.

 Let's use another example.